iobis/smalldata/docs/server-config.md

 ### `"baseUrl" = "http://localhost:8080/"`

-The base (public) url of the applications, which is derived as follows:
+Is used in some modules that need to know the original (base) URL.
+This URL is derived from the http request or from this configuration, in this order:
 1. from the http headers `X-Forwarded-Host` and `X-Forwarded-Proto`
 2. if these headers don't exist, use the `baseUrl` config, meaning: this field
 3. if this doesn't exist, fall back to the request context scheme and host (having a reverse proxy, this will be the local address and port, which is not the right (public) url